latpong22/Gemini-AI-Wrapper/README.md

 This also supports prompt engnering so you can make so it does not say it was made by Google or is Gemini.

 The big 4 things you have to change to make it work are Prompt engnering Message, Name, What Version of Gemini, and API key.

+You can see my version at the link above.
+I should be unblocked by most schools.